ButlerLogic/action-firebase-cli/README.md

-# Install Firebase
+# Run a Firebase CLI command

-Install the Firebase CLI command in your action toolchain.
+Run a command, like `firebase deploy --only hosting`.

 ## Configuring Firebase